ajeetraina/dhi-sample-demos/localstack/guides/guides.md

 Runtime hardened images run as a nonroot user by default.
 LocalStack is pre-configured to use non-privileged ports (4566, 5678, 4510-4559), so this should not be an issue.
 However, if you customize LocalStack to use privileged ports (below 1024), it won't work in Kubernetes or Docker Engine versions older than 20.10.

 ### No shell
-By default, runtime image variants don't contain a shell.
-Use dev images for development tasks that require shell access, then deploy with runtime images.
-Use Docker Debug to debug containers with no shell.
+Runtime image variants contain basic shell access but lack most system utilities.
+Use dev images for development tasks that require full shell capabilities and system tools, then deploy with runtime images.
+Use Docker Debug for advanced debugging with additional tools.

 ### Entry point
 Docker Hardened LocalStack images use `localstack-supervisor` as the entry point, which may differ from other LocalStack distributions.
 Use `docker inspect` to inspect entry points for Docker Hardened Images and update your deployment configuration if necessary.